redpanda-bit/carlosalmonte04/frames-react-native-ios.md

 # Frames in react native - iOS
 LINK TO MEDIUM POST

 When an animation experiences a noticeable interruption in the sequence of frames is called a hitch.
 A hitch takes place when the calculation of the new frame takes longer than expected, causing the new frame to be displayed past the deadline.
-These calculations can take place during the commit phase or render phase of the render loop (=user event - > user event handled by the application to determine UI changes - > new frame with UI changes created by the operating system to be displayed on the screen -> wait for user event).
+These calculations can take place during the commit phase or render phase of the render loop (=user event - > user event handled by the application to determine UI changes - > new frame with UI changes created by the operating system to be displayed on the screen -> wait for the next user event).

 ![render loop iOS](https://cdn-images-1.medium.com/max/800/1*_xIPTZJDQ3Uv6juxZTqlEg.png)